Enrolling in music

 - If you only enroll in one course, such as MUS 6A, complete the required petition and state you plan to enroll in the concurrently required course of MUS 2A and MUS 16A

 Music 6A (CRN 41702)

 Music 6A must be taken concurrently with Music 2A and 16A.

 Music 3A is recommended for students who do not pass the test and/or need additional work on music fundamentals.
-If you wish to test out of 6A you must first complete the basic placement test (about an hour in length).
-The instructor will immediately grade the test, and if you score high enough, you may then take the test that allows you to place out of Music 6A.
+If you wish to test out of 6A you must first complete the online placement test.
+The instructor will grade the test, and if you score high enough you may then take the test that allows you to place out of Music 6A.
 Please note that testing out of 6A does not automatically place you out of the co-requisites Music 2A and 16A.
 The placement test for transfer students, which is given to all incoming transfer students, as well as to those students who are trying to place out of Music 6A, will be given at a time to be announced.
 Before taking the transfer test, please first take the Music 6A placement test.
-For additional questions regarding Music 6ABC, please contact Sam Nichols.
+For additional questions regarding Music 6A, B, or C, please contact Sam Nichols.